bahrus/xtal-decor/README.md

 upgrade({
     shadowDOMPeer: ... //Apply trait to all elements within the same ShadowDOM realm as this node.
     upgrade: ... //CSS query to monitor for matching elements within ShadowDOM Realm.
-    ifWantsYoBe: // monitor for attributes start with imma-be-[toBe],
+    ifWantsToBe: // monitor for attributes start with imma-be-[toBe], }, callback);
-    proxyHandler: {...}
-}, callback);
 ```